×

 Why we like it: ZDNET Editor Kyle Kucharski said it best when he referred to the ThinkPad X9 as one of his favorite laptops of the year.
 There's certainly a lot going for it.
 It boasts a sleek, lightweight design and delivers a premium experience.
 The OLED display is stunning.
 It's bright and vivid and can better handle glare than an M4 MacBook Air.

 Battery life lasts a full workday, the keyboard is whisper-quiet, and the haptic trackpad feels responsive.
 I even enjoyed the "engine hub" bar at the bottom.
-This consolidates ports in a smart and interesting way.
+This ThinkPad consolidates ports in a smart and interesting way.
 It may not look like a traditional ThinkPad, but the fifth-generation ThinkPad X13 still performs like one.

 Who it's for: This is a solid pick for professionals, remote workers, and traveling who want a slim, good-looking laptop without sacrificing productivity.
 It's great for video calls, presentations, as well as multitasking.
 With its premium form factor, the ThinkPad X13 doubles as a MacBook alternative.
 I recommend it to Windows users looking for something fresh.